ryanhellyer/spam-destroyer/readme.txt

 1.8
 = Addition of black-list for higher spam settings
-= Implemented time-limit for answering CAPTCHA questions
+= Implemented time-limit for answering CAPTCHA questions = Moved to a modular system for handling extra protective levels

 1.7.1
 = Removal of spam cleanout since redundant after addition of CAPTCHA fallback